 Significance of Public Interest Litigation (PIL) in India

-The original purpose of PILs have been to make justice accessible to the poor and the marginalised.
+The original purpose of PILs has been to make justice accessible to the poor and the marginalised.

 - It is an important tool to make human rights reach those who have been denied rights.

 - It democratises the access of justice to all.
 Any citizen/agency who is capable can file petitions on behalf of those who cannot or do not have the means to do so.